OliverCardiff/EUR_GBP_BigATR_Triggers/README.md

 Strategy development for EUD/USD x GBP/USD

 ## Mission statement
 The objective of this task is to build models which yield a profitable set of trades for the GBP/USD FX pair, informed by the movements of the EUR/USD pair.
 The mantra ‘simple models work best’ will be adhered to.
 The strategy will focus on the detection of larger moves in EUR/USD, and the proportional relationship between the equivalent move in GBP/USD at a simultaneous timestep.
 Statistical learning models will be used to predict price maxima and minima within a time window t of a trigger x.
 The ideal model will output a simple estimate of price, with sufficient predictive power to inform a trading strategy with an edge.

+## Simulation of Commissions
+Comissions are assumed to be taken from a broker which widens spread (like Oanda), a conservatively high 2-pip commission per trade was deducted from the portfolio.

 ## Use of Tech/Data
 • Language: Python 3.5

 • Scikit-learn, for GridSearchCV and modelling functions

 • TA-lib python wrapper, for the technical indicator functions

 • Bayesian-optimisation library, for optimising black-box functions

 • Pandas and Numpy for data manipulation

 • Matplotlib for graph generation

 • Free FX minute data from 2001-2018 retrieved from: https://forextester.com/data/datasources

 ## Model Use